Kuppam Assembly constituency

 Kuppam Assembly constituency is a constituency in Chittoor district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Chittoor Lok Sabha constituency.

-N. Chandrababu Naidu is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
-As of 2019, there are a total of 213,145 electors in the constituency.
+N. Chandrababu Naidu, the present Chief Minister of Andhra Pradesh is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
+As of 2024, there are a total of 2,25,977 electors in the constituency.
 The constituency was established in 1955, as per the Delimitation Orders (1955).